 Staff/Faculty text: mmstaff

-You will receive a text back asking to confirm by replying yes: reply yes to complete sign up.
+You will receive a text back asking you to confirm by replying "yes."
+Reply yes to complete the process.

 When you’re planning the next four years, it’s important to take a look around.
 Explore our beautiful Oceanview Campus.
 Ask our students and faculty what life here is really like.
 Meet with your admissions counselor, and leave a little time for some classic Los Angeles sightseeing.

 Campus tours and interview appointments are scheduled weekdays at 10 a.m. and 2 p.m.
 Availability is limited, so please plan your visit at least three weeks in advance.
 Although you’re welcome to spend the whole day, most tours and interviews last about two hours.
 You also may attend special visit events, such as Fall Preview Day and Admitted Student Day.